ibrettyoudid/swissarmyknife/README.md

 ## FuzzyMatch

-Edit distance (aka Levenshtein distance) between two strings / many strings / best matching pairs of strings
+Edit distance (aka Levenshtein distance) between two strings / many strings / best matching pairs of strings.

-The idea was to use it for joining Wikipedia tables together, SQL style I thought I could get good performance by using A* search over the whole problem
+The idea was to use it for joining Wikipedia tables together, SQL style.
+I thought I could get good performance by using A* search over the whole problem.

-Uses lazy evaluation creatively, I would say
+Uses lazy evaluation creatively, I would say.

 ## Wiki/Wiki1

-Uses the HTMLB module to scrape data tables from Wikipedia into tables held by TableB, join them up and writes to disk Caches them in a directory `.cache` so that they may be edited if errors occur Seems to work fine now without editing though
+Uses the HTMLB module to scrape data tables from Wikipedia into tables held by TableB, join them up and writes to disk.
+Caches them in a directory `.cache` so that they may be edited if errors occur.
+Seems to work fine now without editing though.
-Works on the Lists of countries and dependencies page, but presumably can be adapted to work on any of the Lists of lists pages
+Works on the Lists of countries and dependencies page, but presumably can be adapted to work on any of the Lists of lists pages.

 To run: